 The Organization's basic financial statements report its net position and how they have changed over the reporting period.
 Net position, the difference between assets and liabilities, may serve as a useful indicator of the Organization's financial position.
-Over time, increases or decreases in the Organizations net assets are a useful indicator of whether financial health is improving or deteriorating, respectively.
+Over time, increases or decreases in the Organizations net assets are a useful indicator of whether in financial health is improving or deteriorating, respectively.
 However, one also needs to consider other non-financial factors such as changes in economic conditions population growth, and new or changed governmental legislation to adequately assess its overall health.

-The Statement of Net Position and Governmental Funds Balance Sheets indicates that, at the close of the fiscal year, June 30, 2016, assets exceeded liabilities by \$1,461,275 an increase of \$236,411 from the previous year.
-The Organization's investment in capital assets was \$287,907 at June 30, 2016, representing 19.09% of net position and therefore is not available for future spending.
-The increase in capital assets from the prior year is due to the Organizations move into a new facility.
-The unrestricted balance at June 30, 2016 is \$1,220,066 and is available to meet the Organization's obligations to its member partners and citizens.
-Government Accounting Standards Board (GASB) Statement 34 does not allow net position to be represented as reserved unless there are external legal restrictions on how these funds may be used.
-So although there may be long-term management plans for unrestricted net position, they must be reported as unrestricted until such external restrictions occur.
+The Statement of Net Position and Governmental Funds Balance Sheets indicates that, at the close of the fiscal year, June 30, 2021, assets exceeded liabilities by \$969,996 an increase of \$12,223 from the previous year.
+The Organization's investment in capital assets was \$64,886 at June 30, 2021, representing 6.69% of net position and therefore is not available for future spending.
+The unrestricted balance at June 30, 2021 is \$905,111 and is available to meet the Organization's obligations to its member partners and citizens.

-The receivables account, Due from Other Governments, consists of amounts due from federal and state governments for reimbursements of expenses under operating grants totaling \$1,187,465.
-There are no outstanding amounts due from its member governments at June 30, 2016.
+The receivables account, Due from Other Governments, consists of amounts due from federal and state governments for reimbursements of expenses under operating grants totaling \$793,971.
+There are no outstanding amounts due from its member governments at June 30, 2021.

-Accounts payable totaling \$552,575 represented 34% of the Organization's total liabilities at the end of the fiscal year.
-Of this amount, \$547,968 is for expenditures related to operating grant programs that will be reimbursed to the Organization after year end.
-Deferred outflows of \$97,175 represents the prepaid member assessments for July 1, 2016 to September 30, 2016 that will be recognized as earned revenue in the next fiscal year's operations.
+Accounts payable totaling \$652,894 represented 22.27% of the Organization's total liabilities at the end of the fiscal year.
+Of this amount, \$590,589 is for expenditures related to operating grant programs that will be reimbursed to the Organization after year-end.
+Deferred inflows of \$108,040 represents the prepaid member assessments for July 1, 2021 to September 30, 2021 that will be recognized as earned revenue in the next fiscal year's operations.
 This item exists since the assessments billed to the members are for a period that is tied to the members' fiscal year of October 1 to September 30.
-The accrued compensated absences amount of \$80,781 represents the long-term portion of leave the employees were eligible to accumulate.
+The accrued compensated absences amount of \$83,643 represents the long-term portion of leave the employees were eligible to accumulate.

 The General Fund is the chief operating fund of the Organization.
-At the end of the fiscal year, the unassigned fund balance of the General Fund was \$2,117,663 with the total fund balance being \$2,126,316.
-As a measure of the General Fund liquidity, it may be useful to compare the unreserved fund balance of \$2,126,316 to total Governmental Fund expenditures of \$4,286,379 The unreserved General Fund balance represents 49.60% of total Governmental fund expenditures.
-The Special Revenue fund requires advance funding and represents 92% of the Organization's total Governmental fund expenditures for the year ended June 30, 2016.
-As previously stated, local assessments are not billable until the beginning of the second quarter of the fiscal year, requiring use of cash reserves for all costs in the first quarter; therefore, an unrestricted fund balance of at least one third of the year's expected expenditures, or approximately \$1,454,159 appears to be warranted as a minimum.
+At the end of the fiscal year, the unreserved fund balance of the General Fund was \$2,946,599 with the total fund balance being \$2,955,252.
+As a measure of the General Fund liquidity, it may be useful to compare the unreserved fund balance of \$2,946,599 to total Governmental Fund expenditures of \$3,453,979.
+The unreserved General Fund balance represents 85.31% of total Governmental fund expenditures.
+The Special Revenue fund requires advance funding and represents 91% of the Organization's total Governmental fund expenditures for the year ended June 30, 2021.
+As previously stated, local assessments are not billable until the beginning of the second quarter of the fiscal year, requiring use of cash reserves for all costs in the first quarter; therefore, an unrestricted fund balance of at least one third of the year's expected expenditures, or approximately \$1,354,569.